giach68/DataVis2324/README.md

-This repository hosts the exercises for the Data Visualization course for the Master Degrees in CERSI/Data Science (AA 22/23)
+This repository hosts the exercises for the Data Visualization course for the Master Degrees in CERSI/Data Science (AY 23/24)